BertilleT/land_cover_map_Transformers_SSL/README.md

 ## Organisation tree

+### Report.pdf
+This pdf file is the report made for the project of the MVA course "Object Recognition and Computer Vision" in January 2024.

 ### Data
 In this folder should be placed the data.
 Flair1 data folder are organized into train, valid and test folders.
 Flair1 data can be downloaded at https://ignf.github.io/FLAIR/.
 The data are taken from the department 71 and 34 (D071 and D034).
 It can not be uploaded on Github because it is too heavy.